Why Do Babies Fight Sleep? Reasons and Remedies

 Some parents tend to look at overstimulation from a different perspective.
 They believe that tiring a baby out will make it easier for them to fall asleep.
 But babies are not adults and don’t understand the tact of falling asleep by themselves.
 Therefore, your little one might fall asleep only to wake up repeatedly throughout the sleep cycle.

-1. Check For Separation Anxiety and Correct it the Right Way
+1. Check for Separation Anxiety and Correct It the Right Way

 As rare as it might be, babies tend to feel anxious if they don’t feel the presence of their mother or father around them, making it difficult for them to fall asleep.
-If that seems the case, you can talk to a paediatrician and understand how best to counter it, without creating a habit of requiring your presence to fall asleep every time.
+If that seems the case, you can talk to a paediatrician and understand how best to counter it without creating a habit of requiring your presence to fall asleep every time.

 2. Allow Your Child to Be By Himself if Required